aarce21/Credit_Risk_Analysis/README.md

 * The SMOTEENN model returned a balanced accuracy score of 0.645
 * The high risk results also returned a precision rate of 0.01 and a recall of 0.72, which is a slight improvement from the ClusterCentroids model.
 * The low risk results returned a precision of 1.00, just as the other models did, and a recall of 0.57, also an increase from the ClusterCentroids model.

+# Summary
+After running a model one of the features that is important to look at is the balanced accuracy score.
+The closer the balanced accuracy score is to 1, the better it is at classifying a loan application as either high or low risk.
+After running the Naive Random Oversamplimg, SMOTE, ClusterCentroids, and SMOTEENN models, the Naive Random Oversampling model returned the highest balanced accuracy score of 0.66.
+Based on these four models, I would not recommend any of them to determine high and low risk credit applications.
+Each model had a precision rate below 75% and the recall rates were also low, indicating that there may be a large number of false positives and false negatives in the models.